magicalzfmk/nixosConfigs/README.md

 ## Getting Started

 To get started with my dotFiles, simply download the source code and run as a flake.

+MAKE SURE TO CHANGE USER AS PER YOUR HOME (learned the hard way)

 ### Prerequisites